Open-ET/openet-ssebop/README.rst

 Land Surface Temperature
 ------------------------
 Land Surface Temperature (LST) is currently calculated in the SSEBop approach from Landsat Top-of-Atmosphere images by including commonly used calibration steps and atmospheric correction techniques.
-These include calculations for: (1) spectral radiance conversion to the at-sensor brightness temperature; (2) atmospheric absorption and re-emission value; (3) surface emissivity; and (4) land surface temperature.
+These include calculations for: (1) spectral radiance conversion to the at-sensor brightness temperature; (2) atmospheric absorption and re-emission value; and (3) surface emissivity.
 For additional information, users can refer to section 3.2 of the Methodology in Senay2016_.

 dT
 --